epfl-ada/ada-2022-project-talecayu/README.md

 ## Data size discussion
 [//]: # "Proposed additional datasets (if any): List the additional dataset(s) you want to use (if any), and some ideas on how you expect to get, manage, process, and enrich it/them.
 Show us that you’ve read the docs and some examples, and that you have a clear idea on what to expect.
 Discuss data size and format if relevant.
 It is your responsibility to check that what you propose is feasible."
 To be able to tune the weights, we store the similarity matrix for each feature.
-While storage expensive (about 2.8 GB per feature), it gives us more flexibility to modify the graph.
+While the storage is quite expensive (about 2.8 GB per feature), it gives us more flexibility to modify the graph.
 To store these matrices, we convert the similarity from the range 0-1 to the range 0-65'535 and store them in the format uint16.
 This is equivalent to working with fixed point numbers, where the LSB is 1/65'535.

 ### Additional dataset